aylas-code/velmex-stage-control/README.md

 # velmex-stage-control
 A MATLAB class to control the Velmex motorized stages using serial communications

-The VMX class is meant to abstract away the serial communications protocol used to control the Velmex linear and rotary motorized stages.
+The serialport_VMX class is meant to abstract away the serial communications protocol used to control the Velmex linear and rotary motorized stages.
 Arranging the commands and structures into a single class has two advantages: 1) Code is reused efficiently and 2) Only one object can have an open serial port to the motor controller which is consolidated in this class.
 A consequence of the design of this class is that all stages *must* be controlled through a single instance of this class.
 Attempting to create multiple instances will fail as only one instance is permitted to open a serial port.